ifelipebj/PrometheeTools/README.md

 # sorting into four groups ordered by decision-maker preference (GLNF sorting).
 # Finally the silhouette quality index for sorting (`SILS`) is calculated.

-# The evaluation matrix is defined, where the rows correspond to the customers
+# The evaluation matrix is defined, five limiting profiles are included (r1, r2,
-# and the columns to the values for each criterion.In addition, five limiting
-# profiles are included (r1, r2, ..., r5) that define the four categories.
+# r3, r4, r5) that define the four categories.

 #############